cbonoz/ably23/README.md

 1. Add your varaiables to `.env.sample` in the root and ./server folders.
 Copy to an equivalent `.env` file.
 These files contain your Ably key and desired channel for message passing for the app.

-2. Install the necessary dependencies using yarn.
+2. Install the necessary dependencies using `yarn`.

-3. Start the dashboard by running yarn dev.
+3. Start the dashboard by running `yarn dev`.

-4. [Optional] You can also run the Python error generation script:

-In the project's server directory, execute `python exception.py`.
+4. [Optional] You can also run the Python error generation script to simulate errors (used in demo video).
+In the project's server directory, install necessary dependencies and execute `python exception.py`.

 ### Sending messages